brokechubb/Jakey/README.md

 Complete documentation suite in [`docs/`](docs/) covering all features, APIs, and configuration options.

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

+For bugs, features, or questions, use [GitHub Discussions](https://github.com/brokechubb/Jakey/discussions).

 ## ⚠️ Important Notes

 - **CRITICAL**: Uses `discord.py-self` (NOT regular `discord.py`) - never add `intents=` parameter